-ANNOUNCEMENT OCTOBER 1, 2010 UNIVERSITY OF CALIFORNIA, LOS ANGELES Since it welcomed its first engineering students 65 years ago, the UCLA Henry Samueli School of Engineering and Applied Science has been at the forefront of advanced interdisciplinary research.
-Among other notable achievements, the school is well-known as the birthplace of the Internet, for developing the first reverse-osmosis membrane for the desalination of water, and for other collaborative activities that have changed the way we interact with the world around us.
+Since it welcomed its first engineering students more than 65 years ago, the UCLA Henry Samueli School of Engineering and Applied Science has been at the forefront of advanced interdisciplinary research.
+Among its notable achievements, the school is well-known as the birthplace of the Internet, for developing the first reverse-osmosis membrane for the desalination of water, and for many other activities that have led to new technologies and changed the way we interact with the world around us.

-Our faculty members and students are leaders in new frontiers of applied science and engineering research, in areas such as clean and renewable energy, clean water technology, healthcare, wireless sensing and sensor systems, cybersecurity, information technology, bioengineering, nanomanufacturing, microelectromechanical and nanoelectromechanical systems, and nanoelectronics.
+Our faculty members and students are leaders in new frontiers of applied science and engineering research, in emerging areas such as clean and renewable energy, clean water technology, personalized healthcare, wireless sensing and sensor systems, cybersecurity, information technology, bioengineering, nanomanufacturing, microelectromechanical and nanoelectromechanical systems, and nanoelectronics.